$9 – $12

-Using arpeggiated sequencing, and neoclassical symphonic textures, Greg Klamt skillfully combines analog and digital synthesizers to achieve the ultimate musical experience.
-From the driving percussion of Flotatio, to the desolate openness of Momentary Mirage, to the swirling soundscape of Shadowfall, Fulcrum is a prerequisite for anyone who appreciates electronic music
+Using arpeggiated sequencing, and neoclassical symphonic textures, Greg Klamt skillfully blends analog and digital synthesizers to achieve a classic electronic sound that helped to usher the berlin school across the threshold of a new millennium.
+From the driving percussion of Flotatio, to the desolate openness of Momentary Mirage, to the swirling soundscape of Shadowfall, Fulcrum is a prerequisite for anyone who appreciates electronic music.

 From out of nowhere, that same place from which came Mark Dwane, comes Greg Klamt and his brand of New Age Space Music.